devopsgroup-io/catapult/README.md

 `xenforo`           |                      |
 `zendframework2`    |                      |

-### Caching ###
+### Cache Busting ###

-Caching plays a very important role in the performance of your website.
-Catapult generally enforces caching of files to 7 days.
-To ensure that a new website release is reflected in a user's browser you will want to adopt [semantic versioning]((http://semver.org/spec/v2.0.0.html)) of files.
+Caching plays a very important role in the performance of your website and enforces and recommends many [performance optimizations](#performance).
+Catapult generally enforces caching of files to 7 days, because of this, to ensure that a new website release is reflected in a user's browser you should consider [semantic versioning]((http://semver.org/spec/v2.0.0.html)) of website resource files.
 Here's an example:

 `<link rel="stylesheet" href="style.min.css?v=3.4.1">`